swiss/paf-link/documentation/4_paf-link.md

 ### Changing Entities

-The following example shows how a **changing activity** complements and invalidates entities that have been created before by a registering activity:
+The following example shows how a **changing activity** complements and invalidates entities that have been created before by a registering activity.
+It could be argued that the changing activity should use the entities that it is going to complement and invalidate especially for the description entity because the new one is somehow based on the old one.
+Such decisions whether to use these entities on the activity will be firmly stated in the application profile.
+On the level of the paf.link schema, this is not defined.

 <aside class="example" title="Design Principles: Changing Entities">
     <pre class="ttl">